-The euro is the single currency shared by (currently) 17 of the European Union's Member States, which together make up the euro area.
+The euro is the single currency shared by (currently) 18 of the European Union's Member States, which together make up the euro area.
 The introduction of the euro in 1999 was a major step in European integration.
-It has also been one of its major successes: around 330 million EU citizens now use it as their currency and enjoy its benefits, which will spread even more widely as other EU countries adopt the euro.
+It has also been one of its major successes: more than 333 million EU citizens now use it as their currency and enjoy its benefits, which will spread even more widely as other EU countries adopt the euro.

-The euro is the single currency shared by (currently) 17 of the European Union's Member States, which together make up the euro area.
-The introduction of the euro in 1999 was a major step in European integration: around 330 million EU citizens now use it as their currency.
+The euro is the single currency shared by (currently) 18 of the European Union's Member States, which together make up the euro area.
+The introduction of the euro in 1999 was a major step in European integration: more than 333 million EU citizens now use it as their currency.

 When the euro was launched on 1 January 1999, it became the new official currency of 11 Member States, replacing the old national currencies – such as the Deutschmark and the French franc – in two stages.
 First the euro was introduced as an accounting currency for cash-less payments and accounting purposes, while the old currencies continued to be used for cash payments.
 Since 1 January 2002 the euro has been circulating in physical form, as banknotes and coins.
 The euro is not the currency of all EU Member States.
 Two countries (Denmark and the United Kingdom) have ‘opt-out’ clauses in the Treaty exempting them from participation, while the remainder (several of the more recently acceded EU members plus Sweden) have yet to meet the conditions for adopting the single currency.